 PIAs are used on all new personal data processing technology, or when new personal data processing or changes to existing processing are likely to result in a risk to the rights of data subjects.

 Fostering a Culture of Integrity

-We are committed to creating a culture of transparency and encourage our employees, contractors and other partners, including community members, to speak up about their issues and concerns, either through management, our Human Resources or Ethics & Integrity teams, through our Talk to Peggy whistleblowing service or community complaints and grievance mechanisms.
+We know that our integrity – and our reputation for strong governance – hangs on the actions and decisions we make each day across our business.
+We are committed to a culture of transparency and encourage our employees, contractors and other partners, including community members, to speak up about their issues and concerns, either through management, our Human Resources or Ethics & Compliance, through our whistleblower programme or community complaints and grievance mechanisms.

 We empower and equip our people to seek guidance when faced with a business integrity dilemma – both to prevent incidents from occurring, and to protect them and others from harm.
-This includes providing training to help build employees' awareness of possible issues, like bribery and corruption, and help create consistent instincts – and decisions – across the business.
+This includes providing training to help build employees' awareness of possible issues, like bribery and corruption, and to help promote consistent instincts – and decisions – across the business.

-Concerns can be raised anonymously, but it is important to know that the content discussed and the right to anonymity may be subject to local laws.
+myVoice lets you choose to submit a report confidentially or anonymously.
+It is important to know that the content discussed and the right to anonymity may be subject to local laws.

 If you have a concern, let us know.

 Your voice matters.
 We want to ensure our workforce is respectful, safe and inclusive.

 We have launched the Everyday Respect task force to hear your experiences, ideas and suggestions as to how to prevent and address sexual harassment, racism and bullying in our workplaces and to strengthen the reporting process so that more people feel safe to come forward when they experience or observe these behaviours.